 Deciding at what age to allow your child to start using social media is a common dilemma for parents.
 In this article we look at the different age restrictions on popular social media platforms and offer some advice for parents who are considering allowing their child to set up a profile for the first time.

 Age restrictions vary across social media platforms; usually users should be no younger than 13 years old (Facebook, Twitter, Instagram etc.).
-ON WhatsApp users should be at least 16 years old; 18 on Tinder.
+On Tinders users should be at least 18 years old.

 Almost no services use robust age-verification processes.
 It is very easy to sign-up with a false date of birth.
 That said, they are pretty quick to delete the accounts of users when they discover they are underage.